What is the difference between active and restorative yoga?

 • Vinyasa – links breath with flowing movements

-• Ashtanga – features a set sequence of challenging poses
+• Ashtanga – follows a set sequence of challenging poses

 • Power Yoga – combines strength training with traditional postures

-These styles require significant physical and mental engagement, making them excellent choices for building fitness whilst developing mindfulness.
-A quality natural rubber yoga mat provides the grip and stability essential for maintaining proper alignment during dynamic sequences.
+These styles require significant physical and mental engagement, making them excellent choices for building cardiovascular fitness, muscular strength, and mindfulness simultaneously.
+A quality natural rubber yoga mat provides the grip and cushioning essential for maintaining proper alignment and joint protection during dynamic sequences, sun salutations, and balancing poses.

-What is restorative yoga and why do people choose it?
+What is restorative yoga, and why do people choose it over active styles?

-Restorative yoga is a gentle, therapeutic practice that uses props like bolsters, blankets, and blocks to support your body in comfortable positions held for extended periods of 5 to 20 minutes.
-The focus shifts completely from physical challenge to deep relaxation, stress reduction, and nervous system restoration through passive stretching and mindful breathing.
+Restorative yoga is a gentle, therapeutic practice that uses props — including bolsters, blankets, blocks, and eye pillows — to fully support your body in comfortable positions held for 5 to 20 minutes.
+Unlike active yoga, restorative yoga focuses entirely on deep relaxation, stress reduction, and nervous system restoration through passive stretching and conscious breathing.
+It is especially valuable for people managing chronic stress, recovering from illness or injury, dealing with anxiety or insomnia, or simply needing a practice that restores rather than depletes their energy.

-People choose restorative yoga for its proven therapeutic benefits including:
+People choose restorative yoga for its therapeutic benefits, including:

 • Stress relief and anxiety reduction